Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 hosts**, since it reserves one core.
 There, the default silently runs

-sequentially. :meth:`JobCount.convert` logs a warning whenever a
+sequentially. :meth:`JobCount.convert` logs whenever a parallel-intent

 """